isaacmeza/example-sphinx-basic/docs/longitudinal/Regularized Linear.rst

 Regularized Linear Function Spaces (:math:`\ell_2-\ell_2`)
 ==========================================================

 We continue to work with linear function classes, but in contrast with the previous section :ref:`sparse-linear-function-spaces`, the learner and adversary function spaces are equipped with the :math:`\ell_2`-norm.
-This difference will translate to modifying :math:`R_{\min}` and :math:`R_{\max}` in Proposition :ref:`proposition-17`, given that the dual norm for the spaces :math:`\Theta` and :math:`W` in this setting is again the :math:`\ell_2`-norm.
+This difference will translate to modifying :math:`R_{\min}` and :math:`R_{\max}` in :ref:`proposition-17`, given that the dual norm for the spaces :math:`\Theta` and :math:`W` in this setting is again the :math:`\ell_2`-norm.
 In particular, for the sequential estimators we will take

 .. math::